-Vintage Telegram Order Forms from 1930's through
+Vintage Telegram Order Forms

 If a customer could not come up with their own Telegram message,